lucafabbri/TransactR/README.md

 }

-// The context defines the transaction's workflow and outcome logic. public class MyTransactionContext : TransactionContext<MyTransactionContext, MyState, MyResponse>
+// The context defines the transaction's workflow and outcome logic. public class MyTransactionContext : TransactionContext<MyState, MyResponse>
 {
     // Logic to determine the transaction outcome based on the handler's response. public override TransactionOutcome EvaluateResponse(MyResponse response)